What Do You Say to “That’s So Gay”?

-- Almost any response is better than ignoring the situation.
+- Don’t be afraid of making the situation worse.
+Almost any response is better than ignoring the situation.
 You may not know exactly what to say, but you must stop the harassment.

 Don’t Excuse the Behavior

-- Saying “Josh doesn’t really know what it means,” or “Sarah was only joking,” excuses hurtful behavior.
+- Saying “Josh doesn’t really know what it means,” or “Maria was only joking,” excuses hurtful behavior.